FAQ

 How do you ensure inclusive and accessible facilitated sessions?

-For projects involving content designed specifically for marginalized or underrepresented groups, we require representatives from these groups to be part of our design team or, at a minimum, to serve as project reviewers.
-We believe this collaboration is essential to authentically and respectfully address the unique perspectives and experiences of these communities.
+For projects involving content designed specifically for marginalized or underrepresented groups, we require representatives from those groups to be part of the design team or, at minimum, serve as project reviewers.
+Their involvement helps ensure the learning reflects their perspectives and experiences respectfully and authentically.